Saxton Pope: Early life

 Born in Fort Stockton, Texas as the son of an army surgeon, Pope grew up in military camps and frontier towns, where he learned outdoor skills and became an athlete.
 This is where he first learned archery, as well as horsemanship, riflery, knifemaking, and other skills.
 He built and attempted to fly a glider.

-He later went to medical school at the University of California, graduating in 1899.
+He later went to medical school at the University of California, Berkeley graduating in 1899.
 He set up a practice in Watsonville, California near San Francisco, married Emma Wightman, a medical school classmate, and had four children.
 In 1912, he became a surgical instructor at the medical school.

 Relationship with Ishi

 The medical school where Pope taught was located near the museum where Ishi worked as a janitor, having been brought there for study by Professor T. T. Waterman of the University of California Department of Anthropology.
 Because Ishi had grown up in the isolated Yahi tribe, he had little immunity to diseases, and Pope met Ishi during his stays at the University hospital.
 Pope learned some of the Yahi language, and spent much time with Ishi, learning of his life and listening to the Yahi tribal folklore.
 Ishi taught Pope how to make bows and arrows as the Yahi did, and how to hunt with them.
 Pope and Ishi remained close until Ishi's death from tuberculosis in 1916.
-In spite of this close relationship and against the frequently stated wishes of his Yahi friend, Pope insisted that Ishi be autopsied after death and his brain removed.
+In spite of this close relationship and against Ishi's frequently stated wishes, Pope insisted that Ishi be autopsied after death and his brain removed.